RaspberryFpc/pibackup/README.md

 # pibackup
 **pibackup** is a portable 64-bit backup and restore tool with a graphical user interface (GUI), specially designed for Raspberry Pi and similar Linux systems.
+Unlike typical SD card tools, it is optimized for large storage devices like SSDs and HDDs, but also works seamlessly with smaller devices.
-It backs up the first two partitions of any storage device (e.g., SD cards, SSDs, HDDs) and supports flexible restoration.
+It creates backups of the first two partitions of any storage device and offers flexible, selective restoration.

-After saving, the tool removes defined files and folders from the image, shrinks it, and efficiently compresses it using **Zstandard (.zst)**.
+After creating a backup, pibackup automatically removes specified files and folders from the image, shrinks it, and compresses it efficiently using **Zstandard (.zst)** to save space.

+Safe and Flexible Restore:
+By default, pibackup overwrites only the first two partitions of the target device during restoration.
+Other partitions and their data remain untouched – unless you choose to delete them during the restore process to free up space.
+Additionally, you can optionally change the device ID (MBR disk signature) during restore to avoid conflicts when using multiple cloned devices.

 ## Main Features